ThomasBarris/ArduinoProMini_BME280_SigFOX/README.md

 # SigFox Arduino Sensor

-An low power Arduino with a BME280 sensor that sends data over SigFox and finally push the data to an MQTT server
+A low power Arduino with a BME280 sensor that sends data over SigFox and finally push the data to an MQTT server

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites